-US Colleges offer many different application options, namely, Early Decision I, Early Decision II, Early Action, Single-Choice Early Action, and Regular Decision.
+U.S. colleges offer several application options, including Early Decision I, Early Decision II, Early Action, Restrictive Early Action/Single-Choice Early Action, and Regular Decision.

-In this article, we will further explain each application option, its pros and cons, and advise on how to apply for each option.
+In this article, we will explain each application option, its pros and cons, and how to decide which option may fit your situation.

 Different Types of US College Application Options